Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport: Hydrodynamic waves at high temperature

 while $\bar{\mu}_V(0, z) = \mu_V$.
 Then, the HVW modes vanish, $\delta \mu_\ell^{h;\pm} = 0$, for all $\ell \in \{V, A, H\}$.
 Moreover, $\delta \mu_V^\AVW = 0$, while $\delta \mu_H^\AVW = -\mu_V \delta \bar{\mu}_{A;0} / (7 T \ln 2)$.
 The full solution reads

 where $\omega_{\AVW} = k v_\AVW \simeq -24 \mu_A k\Omega / (7 \pi^2 T^2)$.
 Contrary to the solution in Eq.~\eqref{eq:HVW_ampl}, the AVW is not a standing wave.
-It is rather a propagating solution, transferring axial charge in the direction opposite to that of the vorticity.
-This feature is better seen when considering the Gaussian example, with the following initial configuration:
+It is rather a propagating solution, transferring axial charge in the direction opposite (parallel) to that of the vorticity for a positive (negative) background axial chemical potential.
+This feature is better seen when considering the Gaussian example with the following initial configuration:

 Since only the axial mode is excited by these initial conditions, the solution trivially reads